-Expect temperatures around the mid twenties in terms of degrees celcius.
+Expect temperatures around the mid-twenties in degrees Celcius.
 Springtime in Seoul is also when the beautiful pink cherry blossoms are in full bloom.

 Summer (June to August)

-Fortunately, virtually everywhere is air conditioned.
+Fortunately, virtually everywhere is air-conditioned.
 July and August in Seoul are also the rainy seasons with frequent, monsoon-like showers scattered throughout each day.